Asheropensoucre/mca-king/Docs/MOBILE_UI_IMPLEMENTATION_PLAN.md

 ---

-### 6. `MobileSectionNav` or improved `DashboardShell` mobile nav
+### 6. `DashboardShell` mobile drawer nav

-Current mobile nav works as horizontal scroll.
-It can remain for Phase 1.

-Later improvement:
+V1 status: implemented.

+Current mobile navigation uses the shared `DashboardShell` pattern:

+- Desktop keeps the persistent left sidebar at `lg:` and above.
-- Use a compact dropdown/select for many sections.
+- Mobile/tablet keeps a compact top header with a `Menu` button.
-- Or split primary nav and settings/logout actions.
-- Or add a hamburger drawer.

-Because the current top nav does work, this should be a lower-risk enhancement after main content is made mobile-friendly.
+- The `Menu` button opens a hidden left drawer containing the same section list as desktop.
+- Settings and logout actions live in the drawer footer, matching the desktop sidebar model.

+Future optional improvements:

+- Add focus trapping/escape-key handling to the drawer for stronger accessibility.
+- Consider a compact current-section label in the mobile header if users need more context.
+- Continue avoiding duplicated mobile-only pages unless a workflow truly needs different interaction.

 ---